briochemc/briochemc.github.io/index.md

 I spend most of my time thinking about the fascinating mechanisms that drive the cycles of carbon, nutrients, and oxygen in the global ocean.
 To improve our understanding, I build numerical models of tracers in the ocean.
 This requires engaging with a diverse range of research fields including biology, geology, chemistry, and physics, and deep knowledge of advanced mathematical and computational tools.
-My education as a mathematician and engineer helps me to develop new ideas and methods to tackle challenging questions in ocean sciences.
+My education —both as a mathematician and an engineer— helps me develop new ideas and methods to tackle challenging questions in Ocean Science.
 When possible, I also spend time developing open-source packages.